Mission Statement

 The Air District’s Mission

-The San Joaquin Valley Air District is a public health agency whose mission is to improve the health and quality of life for all Valley residents through efficient, effective and entrepreneurial air quality-management strategies.
+The San Joaquin Valley Air District is a public health agency whose mission is to improve the health and quality of life for all Valley residents through efficient, effective and entrepreneurial air quality management strategies.
+Our Core Values have been designed to ensure that our mission is accomplished through commonsense, feasible measures that are based on sound science.

 The Air District’s Vision